 Universidad Carlos III de Madrid

-Requirements: minimum 3.0 GPA, 1 or more 300-level (or higher) courses in Spanish, or demonstrate evidence of equivalent capability, preference given to Engineering majors
+Requirements: minimum 3.0 GPA, 1 or more 300-level (or higher) courses in Spanish, or demonstrate evidence of equivalent capability, required for coursework in Spanish.
+Students partaking in programs only taught in English are not required to have Spanish language, however must seek out courses listed soley as "English".

 Students at UC3M may take up to 30 ECTS credit hours, or the equivalent of 15 USC credits.
 All undergraduate courses are open to exchange students, although course registration is on a first-come, first-served basis.
-Courses are offered in both English and Spanish.
-Students can see courses offered during the spring semester, taught in English: courses offered in fall will NOT be offered in spring.
+Courses are offered in both English and Spanish * and are more rigorous.
+Courses offered in fall will NOT be offered in spring.
 Students will request courses prior to arrival and should pay close attention to the registration process.

 It is recommended that students choose courses from one Bachelor program, and within one year of that program to avoid classes overlapping.
 Students may choose their own courses; however, students are not admitted to courses until after a positive assessment of their academic profile.